 There is also a need for clear distinctions between the responsibilities of residential care workers and those of medical and psychological practitioners, which should match the level of training and capacity of each group.
 Acknowledging the progression of training and responsibility through formal qualifications would be a useful means of ensuring consistency and legitimising the work of care staff in the eyes of organisations both within and outwith the care sector.
-The studies above indicate that distinguishing between biomedical issues and the relational functions of self-harm could be a useful framework for establishing different responsibility to create an environment that promotes the general safety and emotional resilience of the young person, while it is the responsibility of specialist services to manage their immediate medical and psychological needs following instances of self-harm.
+The studies above indicate that distinguishing between biomedical issues and the relational functions of self-harm could be a useful framework for establishing different responsibilities.
+For instance, residential care staff indicate that they consider it their responsibility to create an environment that promotes the general safety and emotional resilience of the young person, while it is the responsibility of specialist services to manage their immediate medical and psychological needs following instances of self-harm.
 Communicating these distinctions to young people in residential care means that they know who can and will provide what kind of support, reducing the need to test these limits.